openthread/openthread/src/cli/README.md

 ### tvcheck disable

-Enable thread version check when upgrading to router or leader.
+Disable thread version check when upgrading to router or leader.

 Note: Thread version check is enabled by default.